japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListenerBus.md

 NOTE: `doPostEvent` is part of Spark Core's `ListenerBus` contract to post an event to the specified listener.

-`doPostEvent` branches per the type of <<spark-sql-streaming-StreamingQueryListener.adoc#events, StreamingQueryListener.Event>>:
+`doPostEvent` branches per the type of <<spark-sql-streaming-StreamingQueryListener.md#events, StreamingQueryListener.Event>>:

-* For a <<spark-sql-streaming-StreamingQueryListener.adoc#QueryStartedEvent, QueryStartedEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.adoc#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.adoc#onQueryStarted, onQueryStarted>>
+* For a <<spark-sql-streaming-StreamingQueryListener.md#QueryStartedEvent, QueryStartedEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.md#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.md#onQueryStarted, onQueryStarted>>

-* For a <<spark-sql-streaming-StreamingQueryListener.adoc#QueryProgressEvent, QueryProgressEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.adoc#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.adoc#onQueryProgress, onQueryProgress>>
+* For a <<spark-sql-streaming-StreamingQueryListener.md#QueryProgressEvent, QueryProgressEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.md#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.md#onQueryProgress, onQueryProgress>>

-* For a <<spark-sql-streaming-StreamingQueryListener.adoc#QueryTerminatedEvent, QueryTerminatedEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.adoc#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.adoc#onQueryTerminated, onQueryTerminated>>
+* For a <<spark-sql-streaming-StreamingQueryListener.md#QueryTerminatedEvent, QueryTerminatedEvent>>, requests the <<spark-sql-streaming-StreamingQueryListener.md#, StreamingQueryListener>> to <<spark-sql-streaming-StreamingQueryListener.md#onQueryTerminated, onQueryTerminated>>

 For any other event, `doPostEvent` simply does nothing (_swallows it_).